Grants for Artists

 If you are awarded for a quarterly grant, you have to wait one year before reapplying.

 Recipients of Art 365, Concept Focus, and Momentum Spotlight are not eligible to apply within one year of their reward disbursement of the stated programs.
+If you are awarded a Thrive Grant, you are eligible to apply, but your proposed project may not be the same as your Thrive proposal or a new iteration of said project.

 The Grants Committee reserves the right to not fund projects if there is a lack of quality applications.